railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

    :guilabel:`View`,:guilabel:`Receivable`, :guilabel:`Payable`, :guilabel:`Income`,
    :guilabel:`Expense`, :guilabel:`Tax`, :guilabel:`Cash`, :guilabel:`Asset`, :guilabel:`Equity`.
-   You can add new types through the menu :menuselection:`Financial Management --> Configuration --> Charts of Accounts --> Type of Accounts`.
+   You can add new types through the menu :menuselection:`Financial Management --> Configuration --> Financial Accounting --> Financial Accounts --> Account Types`.
    Use the :guilabel:`View` type for accounts that make up the structure of the charts and have no account data inputs of their own.